ppy/osu-wiki/news/2025/2025-09-12-the-state-of-ranked-results.md

 ![](/wiki/shared/news/banners/beatmap-management-v2.jpg)

-First things first, we want to thank everyone who took the time to participate in the survey.
+First things first, we want to thank everyone who took the time to participate in the [survey back in June](https://osu.ppy.sh/home/news/2025-06-25-survey-the-state-of-ranked).
 The gathered data has proven to be invaluable — not just to the Nomination Assessment Team, but the osu! team at large!

 But first, let's put engagement into numbers.
 Here's a list with all (verified) participants per mode: